crushmanic/Test2/README.md

 # Test
-here i create a password generator that will randomly generate a password use numbers, letters and symbols.
+here i tried to program a password generator that will randomly generate a password with numbers, letters and symbols.